ferram4/Kerbal-Joint-Reinforcement/README.md

 	- Prevents launch clamps from shifting on load, which could destroy the vehicle on the pad

--- Option to stiffen interstage connections
+-- Stiffen interstage connections

 	- Parts connected to a decoupler will be connected to each other, reducing flex at the connection to reasonable levels

--- Option to stiffen launch clamp connections
+-- Stiffen launch clamp connections

 	- Less vehicle movement on vessel initialization
 	- Warning: may cause spontaneous rocket disintegration if rocket is too large and overconstrained (far too many lanuch clamps; their connections will fight each other and give rise to phantom forces)

--- Option to increase stiffness and strengths of connections
+-- Increase stiffness and strengths of connections

 	- Larger parts will have stiffer connections to balance their larger masses / sizes